 LODGING: 14 nights; shared rooms or rooms in shared apartment.

-TRANSPORTATION: Students will be escorted to and from the airport.
-Students arrive Saturday prior to first class and depart the following Sunday.
+TRANSPORTATION: Students will be met at the airport.
+Students should arrive Wednesday prior to the first class on leave on the Thursday after the last class.

 Meals are not provided.